HumbertoMachado7/HumbertoMachado7/README.md

 *   [**[Project Name 1]:** Brief description of the project's purpose.]([Link to Project Repo 1])
 *   [**[Project Name 2]:** Brief description of the project's purpose.]([Link to Project Repo 2])
 *   *(...
-Add more project links here.
+Add more projects here as you highlight them.
 Make sure each project has its own well-documented repository! ...)*

 ---